BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/file-formats.md

 ## Supported Outputs

 PDMPublisher can export SOLIDWORKS files to the formats shown in the **File Formats** list.
-It also supports exporting Microsoft Word and Excel documents to PDF when those Office documents are processed by the task.
+The PDM task also supports exporting Microsoft Word and Excel documents to PDF when those Office documents are processed by the task.

 The complete selector is organized as follows: